-Section 5.4 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply
+Section 5.4 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply for certain drugs

-Typically, you pay a copay to cover a full month's supply of a covered drug.
-However your doctor can prescribe less than a month's supply of drugs.
-There may be times when you want to ask your doctor about prescribing less than a month's supply of a drug (for example, when you are trying a medication for the first time that is known to have serious side effects).
-If you doctor agrees, you will not have to pay for the full month's supply for certain drugs.
+Typically, you pay a copay to cover a full month's supply of a covered drug; however, your doctor can prescribe less than a month's supply of a drug.
+There may be times when you want to ask your doctor to prescribe less than a month's supply of a drug (for example, when you are trying a medication for the first time that is known to have serious side effects).
+If your doctor agrees, you will not have to pay for the full month's supply for certain drugs.

-The amount you pay when you get less than a full month's supply will depend on whether you are responsible for paying coinsurance (a percentage of the total cost) or a copayment (a flat dollar amount).
+The amount you pay when you get less than a full month's supply will depend on whether you are responsible for paying coinsurance (percentage of total cost) or a copayment (flat dollar amount).

 - If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
 You pay the same percentage regardless of whether the prescription is for a full month's supply or for fewer days.
-However, because the entire drug cost will be lower if you get less than a full month's supply, the amount you pay will be less. - If you are responsible for a copayment for the drug, your copay will be based on the number of days of the drug that you receive.
-We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the drug you receive. - O Here's an example: Let's say the copay for your drug for a full month's supply (a 30-day supply) is \$30.
-This means that the amount you pay per day for your drug is \$1.
-If you receive a 7 days' supply of the drug, your payment will be \$1 per day multiplied by 7 days, for a total payment of \$7. - O You should not have to pay more per day just because you begin with less than a month's supply.
-Let's go back to the example above.
-Let's say you and your doctor agree that the drug is working well and that you should continue taking the drug after your 7 days' supply runs out.
-If you receive a second prescription for the rest of the month, or 23 days more of the drug, you will still pay \$1 per day, or \$23.
+Because the entire drug cost will be lower if you get less than a full month's supply, the amount you pay will be less. - If you are responsible for a copayment for the drug, your copay will be based on the number of days of the drug that you receive.
+We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the drug you receive.
+For example: - If the copay for your drug for a full month's supply (a 30-day supply) is \$30, this means the amount you pay per day for your drug is \$1.
+If you receive a 7-day supply of the drug, your payment will be \$1 per day multiplied by 7 days, for a total payment of \$7. - You should not have to pay more per day just because you begin with less than a month's supply.
+From the example above, if you and your doctor agree that the drug is working well and that you should continue taking the drug after your 7-day supply runs out, and you receive a second prescription for the rest of the month (or 23 days more of the drug), you will still pay \$1 per day, or \$23.
 Your total cost for the month will be \$7 for your first prescription and \$23 for your second prescription, for a total of \$30 the same as your copay would be for a full month's supply.

-Daily cost-sharing allows you to make sure a drug works for you before you have to pay for an entire month's supply.
+Daily cost sharing allows you to make sure a drug works for you before you have to pay for an entire month's supply (depending on the drug dispensed).